Skip to main content

 Why Choose All Well for Garage Conversions in Bromley?

 Bromley has more garages worth converting than almost any other borough we work in.
 The 1930s semis and detached houses across Bromley Common, Hayes, and Bickley almost all have integral or attached garages that are used for storing bikes and boxes rather than parking cars.
-Converting that space into a home office, extra bedroom, or playroom is one of the cheapest ways to gain a usable room — the walls, floor, and roof already exist, so you're paying for insulation, electrics, a new front wall, and finishes.
-Quick, affordable, and it changes how you use the house.
+Converting that space into a home office, extra bedroom, or playroom is one of the most effective ways to gain a usable room.
+The walls, floor, and roof already exist, so the work goes into insulation, electrics, a new front wall, and finishes.
+It changes how you use the house.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.